Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- Encrypts the entire IP packet, including both the payload and the packet headers
 		- VPNs commonly use Tunnel mode
 		- **Benefit**: IP addressing used within the **internal network is encrypted** and not visible to anyone who intercepts the traffic
-~ Transport mode (IPsec)
+		- tunnel mode in IPSec is used for communications between VPN gateways across an insecure network ~ Transport mode (IPsec)
 		- Only encrypts the payload and is **commonly used in private networks**, but **not with VPNs**.
 ~ Full tunnel VPN